 In 2012, MIT Slogan published an article explaining the “Big Data Revolution.”
-The authors emphasized the necessity to utilise the tremendous amounts of data that are being generated through digitization, the Internet of Things (IoT).
-Fast forward to today.
+The authors emphasized the necessity of utilizing the tremendous amounts of data that are being generated through digitization and the internet of things (IoT).
+Fast-forward to today.
 A few short months ago, we penned a paper entitled “Screwed: The Real Value of Data.”
 In it, we argued that it was no longer a question of whether your organization can transform itself into one that leverages data to build its digital foundation for the future.

 Table of Contents